 Now all I remember about this whistle player - whom I'll call Circle Man - is his dunking my head in a bed sitter sink of cold

 water to teach me circular breathing.
 That is, "recycling" the breath as Eastern European bagpipers do.
 While I coughed and sputtered, Circle Man insisted that if I learned to play the whistle by breathing through my nose, then I could play jigs and reels without stopping for a breath.
 But to me, Circle Man's run-on playing without pauses to accent the rhythm sounded horrible, like a crazy circus performance.
 And I was having enough trouble mastering my triplets, crans and rolls.

-Back then when I was living most of the year in a walk-up on Manhattan's noisy Tenth Avenue in Hell's Kitchen, I never dreamed that one day I'd be living only 26 miles from Findhorn, and would twice consider buying an eco house here.
+Back then I was living most of the year in a walk-up on Manhattan's noisy Tenth Avenue in Hell's Kitchen.
+I never dreamed that one day I'd be living only 26 miles from Findhorn, and would twice consider buying an eco house here.
 In 2002 Gordon and I spent

 three months living at Findhorn Caravan Park, taking walks on the duney beach, enjoying the New-Age